WFDD: Programming changes

 Until 2019, WFDD produced the syndicated show Across the Blue Ridge.
 The program specialized in bluegrass and folk music.
-WFDD currently airs that music on Friday and Saturday evenings, during a program called Back Porch.

 Other public radio stations

 WFDD shares some of its coverage area with 91.5 WUNC-FM in Chapel Hill, a public radio station owned by the University of North Carolina.
 WUNC-FM is the primary NPR member station for the Research Triangle, including Raleigh and Durham.
 Its transmitter in Chatham County gives primary grade coverage to Greensboro and can also be heard in other parts of the Piedmont Triad.
 Some of WFDD's signal also goes into WUNC-FM's territory.

 Meanwhile, 90.7 WFAE can be heard in the southern section of the Triad.
 WFAE is an NPR member station based in Charlotte with its 100,000 watt transmitter in Mecklenburg County.
 So WFAE and WFDD's signals overlap in Salisbury and Kannapolis.